rdegges/django-twilio/docs/source/views.rst

 =====

-In order to help speed up development of your telephony application, django-twilio ships with a few useful views that you can plug straight into your project's urlconf, and immediately use!
+In order to help speed up development of your telephony application, ``django-twilio`` ships with a few useful views that you can plug straight into your project's URL configuration and immediately use!

 Saying Stuff
 ------------

-In a majority of telephony apps--you'll want to say something.
-It can be tedious to record your own voice prompts for every bit of call flow, which is why you'll want to use django-twilio's :func:`django_twilio.views.say` view.
+In a majority of telephony apps, you'll want to say something.
+It can be tedious to record your own voice prompts for every bit of call flow, which is why you'll want to use the ``django_twilio.views.say`` view.

-The :func:`django_twilio.views.say` view allows you to simply "say stuff" in a variety of languages (in either a male or female voice).
+The ``django_twilio.views.say`` view allows you to simply "say stuff" in a variety of languages (in either a male or female voice).

 Hello, World!